 - Steel is heavier than aluminum, meaning a diver can carry less weight when in the water.
 This can be beneficial when diving from your own vessel, as you wont need to stow away as many personal weights.

 - Divers who use more air than others often like diving with a 15-liter tank.
-Steel tanks are commonly used for thanks with larger volumes to avoid high buoyancy changes.
+Steel tanks are common for tanks with larger volumes to avoid high buoyancy changes.

-- Many divers prefer steel tanks to aluminum tanks because their trim is less affected as air is consumed and tank buoyancy changes.
+- Many divers prefer steel tanks to aluminum tanks because their trim is less affected by air consumption and tank buoyancy changes.

 Aluminum is a softer metal than steel, which means tanks can scratch, dent, or crack easier than their counterparts.
 The biggest and most important difference between the metals is that steel can rust easily, and aluminum is highly resistant to moisture and salt degradation.
 Most dive shops around the world prefer aluminum to steel, simply for the ease of maintenance.

 - Aluminum tanks are constructed with more metal at the bottom of the tank in order to stand upright.
 Divers tend to be more back heavy, which can affect trim while diving.